sethadams2024/networking-lab-journal/README.md

 - After configuring it as a Dynamic IP, the system is up.
 Due to being very old, I am maxed at roughly 94Mbps.

 Configuring various settings
-- I had to update the time so I found how to set the NTP (Network Time Protocol) to time.google.com and it connected!
+- I had to update the time, so I found how to set the NTP (Network Time Protocol) to time.google.com and it connected!
-- Have to update it, which means I needed to save the config before updating
+- Have to update it, which means I need to save the config before updating

+UPDATE:
+THAT WAS THE WORST MISTAKE I HAVE EVER MADE.
+I bricked the router and cannot access it at all.
+I have tried just about everything, and nothing is working to get it back online
+TLDR: I bricked and killed my first router on the first day.